 Experienced compliance judgement, enhanced by the intelligent use of AI.

 The Compliance Briefing was established to bridge a clear gap: compliance teams face too much information and too little clarity.
-Founded on decades of operational AML, financial crime and compliance advisory experience, the publication combines genuine expertise with carefully applied AI-enhanced research workflows.
+Founded on deep operational experience in AML, financial crime and compliance advisory work, the publication combines genuine expertise with carefully applied AI-enhanced research workflows.

 Practical AI adoption in compliance functions is moving faster than many regulators anticipated.
 This analysis examines real use cases, common implementation challenges and what genuine value looks like in practice.